pragmaaudio/kidsonics-oneriser/README.md

 ## WHERE TO INSTALL PLUGINS ON MACOS

-On MacOS, you may drag-and-drop the plugin files into the following locations:
+On MacOS, you may drag-and-drop the plugin files (found in the "VST3 : AU (macOS only)" directory) into the following locations:

 VST3s: